Scan time: 2-3 minutes / Read time: 3-5 minutes

 🐣 Step 2 — Make the action easy

-Shrink the dinner until skipping it feels almost embarrassing.
+Tell readers to shrink dinner until skipping it feels embarrassing.

 Logan's rule for readers: cook one pan, three ingredients, fifteen minutes.